Global cryptocurrency regulation: evolution, challenges and harmonization between EU, US and Asia

 Countries like Bolivia have banned the use of cryptocurrencies since 2014, allowing only currencies issued and regulated by the State to preserve their monetary control.

-China and other nations have imposed total bans on cryptocurrencies, highlighting their concerns about financial risks and associated illicit uses.
+China and other nations have imposed outright bans on cryptocurrencies, highlighting concerns about financial risks and associated illicit uses.

 These restrictions reflect a cautious view that seeks to prioritize economic stability and state control over the rapid expansion of the crypto market.